 C-806: Substance Use Disorders Services

-Substance use disorders are defined in DSM-5 as a pathological pattern of behaviors related to the use of a substance or substances.
+Substance use disorders are defined in the DSM-5 as a pathological pattern of behaviors related to the use of a substance or substances.

-Substance Use Disorders Services refer to services that are provided for individuals who are eligible for VR services and who have been clinically diagnosed with a substance use disorder that is defined in DSM-5.
+Substance Use Disorders Services refers to services that are provided for individuals who are eligible for VR services and who have been clinically diagnosed with a substance use disorder that is defined in the DSM-5.
 Substance use disorders that are specific to the use of caffeine or tobacco do not meet the criteria of creating a substantial impediment to employment for the purpose of eligibility for VR services.

 Substance Use Disorders Services are provided only:

-when comparable benefits, such as community centers or indigent care services, are not available;
+when comparable benefits, such as services provided by community centers or indigent care organizations, are not available;

 when prescribed by a licensed psychologist or psychiatrist;